ngaboericngabo/Taxi24APIDemo/ReadmeFile.txt

 -------------Deployment steps-------------

 1.create database ,name: "taxiapi"(username:root,passwor:root,port:3306)
-2.import mysql file into mysql database(this can be foung onthe shared git hub repo) 3.deploy war file on tomacat server(this can be foung onthe shared git hub repo) 4.start tomacat server
+2.import mysql file into mysql database(this can be found ont he shared git hub repo) 3.deploy war file on tomacat server(this can be found on the shared git hub repo) 4.start tomacat server

 if database connection denied follow the bellow steps: